lufinkey/react-native-spotify/README.md

 * **initialize**( *options*, ( *loggedIn*, *error*? ) => {} )

-	Initializes the Spotify modules and resumes a logged in session if there is one
+	Initializes the Spotify module and resumes a logged in session if there is one

-	* *parameters*
+	* *Parameters*
 		* **options** - an object with options to pass to the Spotify Module
 			* **clientID** (*required*) - Your spotify application's ClientID that you registered with spotify [here](https://developer.spotify.com/my-applications)
 			* **redirectURL** (*required*) - The redirect URL to use when you've finished logging in.
 You need to set this up for your application [here](https://developer.spotify.com/my-applications)